 Considerations and Benefits

-There are many good cars for towing boats, although you need to go over a few considerations before making the choice to buy any.
+There are many good cars or trucks for towing boats, although you need to go over a few considerations before making the choice to buy any.
 Weight and mobility are the most important factors.
 Firstly, you should check the boat manual or consult dealer for accurate information on the total weight of the boat together with its trailer.
 Compare this combined weight with the defined capacity of the towing car.
 Generally, the combined weight should be below 80% of the car’s capacity as a safety precaution.
 Besides capacity, choose a car that is designed for boat towing.
 It should feature articulating mirrors, backup cameras, engine-cooling fluids, hill/slope controls and heavy-duty braking systems among related features.
 The advantage of buying a car designed for boat towing is that it will reduce the efforts needed in control and safety.
 The body style is another factor, although this depends on the owner’s lifestyle preferences.
 Larger boats will require pick-up tracks while smaller ones can be towed using extended mini-vans or SUVs, which are efficient fuel consumers and easier to drive.
 The wheel system is also important to consider.
 Two-wheel drives are lighter, less costly and easy to drive, although experienced boat towers will advise you to buy four-wheel drives due to their overall power.
 Four-wheel cars can be used to manoeuvre through bad weather conditions and rugged terrains.
 The car you should be able to power through with the boat load on.